health

 Why daylight saving time is unhealthy

-As people in the U.S. prepare to turn their clocks ahead one hour in mid-March, I find myself bracing for the annual ritual of media stories about the disruptions to daily routines caused by switching from standard time to daylight saving time.
+As people in the U.S. prepare to turn back their clocks on Nov.
+3, I find myself bracing for the annual ritual of media stories about the disruptions to daily routines caused by switching from standard time to daylight saving time.
 About a third of Americans say they don’t look forward to these twice-yearly time changes.
-An overwhelming 63% to 16% majority would like…
+An overwhelming 63% to 16% majority would like to…

 Veteran serves Escondido ag community